Dream to Recall: Imagination-Guided Experience Retrieval for Memory-Persistent Vision-and-Language Navigation: Experiments

 \textbf{Implementation Details.} We implement Memoir on three foundational models: DUET \cite{2022duet} and ScaleVLN \cite{2023scalevln} representing traditional VLN models, and GR-DUET \cite{2025gsa} representing the memory-persistent approaches.
 All models utilize pretrained weights from their respective pretraining phases without task-specific fine-tuning.
 For rigorous comparison, we retrain all baseline models with identical hyperparameters and experimental conditions, including synchronized episode ordering in GSA-R2R.
 Our world model implementation employs two architectural variants: GRU and Transformer.
 Both variants utilize textual embeddings and share the observation encoder with the navigation model.
-World model pretraining occurs on R2R and augmented trajectories \cite{2020prevalent} for 5,000 iterations with batch size 32 and learning rate 5e-5, followed by imitation learning at learning rate 1e-5.
-Results are reported over 3 separate runs.
+Joint pretraining of the world model and navigation model is conducted on R2R and augmented trajectories \cite{2020prevalent} for 5,000 iterations with batch size 32 and learning rate 5e-5, followed by imitation learning at learning rate 1e-5.
+All results are reported over 3 separate runs.

 \textbf{Evaluation Metrics.} We employ standard VLN metrics \cite{2018evaluation} for navigation performance evaluation.
 To quantify the effectiveness of long-term memory retrieval, we introduce four complementary metrics that evaluate both observation retrieval and history retrieval quality.
 The metrics include: